 - Block Puzzle: They adopt their predecessors' block-pushing gameplay as their main offense.

 - Dual Boss: In Kirby's Dream Land, you first encounter Lololo by himself kicking boxes at Kirby.
 Then you find them both pushing boxes at the end of the castle.
 All future games always have them together.

-- Expy: Of Lolo and Lala from the Adventures of Lolo games.
+- Expy: Of Lolo and Lala from the Eggerland games.